databendlabs/databend/website/datafuse/docs/development/contributing.md

 ## Contributing

+Note: In order to run `make test` successfully, make sure you have installed `mysql` client.

 To contribute to Datafuse, ensure that you have the latest version of the codebase, run the following:
 ```
 $ git clone https://github.com/datafuselabs/datafuse